int19h/jbomohi/dict/kau'i/comments.md

 made with {poi}-clauses or restated each time- overall, not a bad trade-off).
 I call it elephant {di} because it has a long memory.

+## 2014-06-30T08:07:11Z — krtisfranks (comment 1229, on definition 56930, in reply to 1225)

+Re: what

+durka42 wrote:
+>we're going to need some examples.

+An example would be «kau'i poi ke'a gerku zo'u kau'i batci mi .i kau'i zvati ti» which is the same thing as what the utterance would be with formal replacement of {kau'i} with {di} if .{i} were to be replaced with .{i}{je}.